lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Sender behaviour {#ACK-on-Error-sender}

 At the beginning of the fragmentation of a new SCHC Packet, the fragment sender MUST select a Rule ID and DTag value pair for this SCHC Packet.
-A Rule MUST NOT be selected if the values of N and MAX_WIND_FCN for that Rule are such that the SCHC Packet cannot be fragmented in (2ˆM) * (MAX_WIND_FCN+1) tiles or less.
+A Rule MUST NOT be selected if the values of M and MAX_WIND_FCN for that Rule are such that the SCHC Packet cannot be fragmented in (2ˆM) * (MAX_WIND_FCN+1) tiles or less.

 The fragment sender MUST initialize the Attempts counter to 0 for that Rule ID and DTag value pair.

 A SCHC Fragment message carries in its payload one or more tiles.
 If more than one tile is carried in one SCHC Fragment, the tiles MUST be consecutive and MUST be ordered from the start of the SCHC Packet toward its end.

-In a SCHC Fragment message, the sender MUST fill the W and FCN fields with the window number and tile number of the first tile sent in that SCHC Fragment.
+In a SCHC Fragment message, the sender MUST fill the W field with the window number of the first tile sent in that SCHC Fragment.

-If a SCHC Fragment message carries only the last tile of the fragmented SCHC Packet, it MUST be of the All-1 type specified in {{LastFrag}}.
+If a SCHC Fragment message carries only the last tile of the fragmented SCHC Packet,

+- it MUST be of the All-1 type specified in {{LastFrag}}.
+- if MIC is used, the MIC that is sent MUST be computed on the SCHC Packet and on the padding bits that are appended to the Payload of the last SCHC Fragment

 Otherwise,

 - it MUST be of the regular type specified in {{NotLastFrag}}
+- the FCN field MUST contain the tile number of the first tile sent in that SCHC Fragment.
 - padding bits MUST be appended to the tiles as needed to fit the Payload size constraint of regular SCHC Fragments

 The fragment sender MUST send SCHC Fragments such that, all together, they contain all the tiles of the fragmented SCHC Packet.